Dionexe/Browser-Game/README.md

 - Another thing I would like to work on is the ability to select a different charachter for the players.

+- I would also be making my Own assets at a later date!